Research

 1. Brian Morris, In favour of circumcision (Sydney 1999), pp. 38 and 39.
 See the scathing review by Basil Donovan in Venereology, Vol. 12 (1999), pp. 68-9.
 Professor Donovan describes Morris as "a man on a mission to rid the world of the male foreskin" and some of his claims as "so dangerous" that the publishers ought to withdraw the book.

-Lack of knowledge about previous claims (and their refutation) about an association between the foreskin and cancer of the cervix
+Lack of knowledge about previous claims about an association between normal male anatomy and risk of disease

 Widespread acceptance of the more limited theory came with an article by E.L.
 Wynder in 1954 (Wynder EL, Cornfield J, Schrott PD, Doraiswami KR.
 A study of environmental factors in carcinoma of the cervix.
 Am J Obstet Gynecol 1954;68:1016-52) which pushed America's already high rate of RNC to near universal levels, though it was not long before the study was called seriously into question.
 Wynder et al had based their assumptions about the circumcision status of the male partners of women with cervical cancer on a questionnaire filled in by the women.
 In 1958 two other researchers reported a large error in self-reporting of circumcision status among men: while 35 per cent reported themselves circumcised, examination by physicians showed that the true number was 44 per cent (Lilienfeldt AM, Graham S, Validity of determining circumcision status by questionnaire as related to epidemiological studies of cancer of the cervix.
 J Nat Cancer Inst.
 1958;21:713-20).